-This easy chana dal recipe made in the instant pot is tasty and nutritious.
+This easy chana dal recipe made in the instant pot has a nutty taste that transforms into such a flavorful dish when tempered with fried onions, cumin and green chillies.
 It tastes amazing with plain rice as well as Indian breads like roti or wholewheat naan.
 Serve this no soak, vegan dal with a fresh salad on the side for a simple and wholesome meal.

 Want to make your meal even tastier?
 Pair the chana dal with some curried vegetables or sabzi.
-This mixed vegetable curry or this aloo gobi goes very well with dal.
-Oh, and these stuffed green peppers would also be great with it.
+A mixed vegetable curry or aloo gobi goes very well with dal.
+Oh, and stuffed green peppers would also be great with it.

 Why make chana dal in the instant pot?